yzabc007/ML-Learning-Resources/deep-reinforcement-learning/2frozen-lake-with-q-network.md

 In the Frozen Lake game, the input is one of 16 states, the outputs are 4 Q values for each action.
 The neural network would be a simple FC network.

 Specifically, the input would be a one hot vector for 16 states, the output would be a 4-dimension vector representing predicted Q value for each action, the ground-truth is the real Q value for current action calculated by the bellman function.
-The loss function is the square loss between
+The loss function is the square loss between predicted Q value vector and the golden Q value vector with an

 There are some tricks for building the network: